Technoglark/Transformer/README.md

 # Transformer
-### This project implements very popular architecture which is widely distributed - Transformer with Multi-head attention mechanism.
+### This project implements very popular architecture which is widely used - Transformer with Multi-head attention mechanism.

 ![](images/img1.png)